josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 <code-example header="src/app/crisis-center/mock-crises.ts" path="router/src/app/crisis-center/mock-crises.ts"></code-example>

 The resulting crisis center is a foundation for introducing a new concept &mdash;child routing.
-You can leave Heroes in its current state as a contrast with the Crisis Center.
+You can leave Heroes in the associated current state as a contrast with the Crisis Center.

 <div class="alert is-helpful">

-In keeping with the [Separation of Concerns principle](https://blog.8thlight.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html "Separation of Concerns"), changes to the Crisis Center don't affect the `AppModule` or any other feature's component.
+In keeping with the [Separation of Concerns principle](https://blog.8thlight.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html "Separation of Concerns"), changes to the Crisis Center do not affect the `AppModule` or the component of any other feature.

 </div>